Skip to main content

 9,925 models, end-to-end

-Parsing is table stakes.
+Parsing is the floor.
 On top of it: column-level lineage, type inference, query optimization, error recovery, SQL formatting, and a full dbt/Jinja pipeline.

 See the live playground, benchmarks, and grammar →

-TalentCompiler engineers who understand SQL dialects at the grammar level are extraordinarily rare.
-Most teams spend months just trying to hire one.
+TalentCompiler engineers who understand SQL dialects at the grammar level are rare.
+Most teams spend months trying to hire one.

-ScopeGrammar IR, code generation, 15 dialect grammars, 14,782 AST types, scope resolution, type inference, column lineage, query optimization, error recovery, dbt integration, SQL formatting — each one depends on the others
+ScopeGrammar IR, code generation, 15 dialect grammars, 5,988 AST types, scope resolution, type inference, column lineage, query optimization, error recovery, dbt integration, SQL formatting.
+Each piece depends on the others.

 How to get it